LEARN ABOUT REQUIREMENTS FOR MEDICARE

 As long as you meet all other Medicare eligibility criteria, you may be able to obtain Medicare Part A even if you did not pay enough in taxes, but there will probably be a fee.
 If you are not eligible for Medicare Part A premium-free because you did not earn enough work credits, then your premium amount for Medicare coverage will depend on the number of work credits you did earn.
 Download our guide to find out more about coverage.

 HOW INCOME AFFECTS YOUR ABILITY TO QUALIFY FOR MEDICARE

 Another element that will affect your Medicare benefits eligibility is your income, as it will influence the cost of your Medicare premiums.
 While you may qualify for Medicare Part A premium-free, your income will determine how much you pay for Part B and Part D. Many out-of-pocket costs will be based upon a sliding scale.
 This means that the lower your annual income, the less you will be expected to pay for your Medicare health insurance.

-Additionally, you may also be eligible for Medicare and Medicaid depending on the level of your income.
-Individuals who are eligible for Medicare and Medicaid are considered “dually eligible” and can generally expect lower costs for health care services as well as additional coverage benefits.
+Additionally, you may also be eligible for both Medicare and Medicaid depending on your level of income.
+Individuals who are eligible for both Medicare and Medicaid are considered “dually eligible” and can generally expect lower costs for health care services as well as additional coverage benefits.
 Therefore, Medicare eligibility can also be affected by Medicaid eligibility.
 If you meet both Medicare qualifications and Medicaid eligibility, then it is also possible that Medicaid may pay for some of your Medicare costs such as deductibles, copayments, premiums and max out-of-pocket expenses.